isomerpages/moe-cjc/news/2026/_posts/2026-02-27-post-CJC Congratulates the Class of 2025.md

 <img style="width: 40%;" height="auto" width="100%" alt="" src="/images/ZAYNE_CHEW_ZHENG_XUN_website.jpg">
 </div>
 <p>Zayne served as a committed member of the 50th Student Council, where
 he flourished and learnt how to be more assertive, bold and outgoing.
-One of the most memorable events Zayne was involved in planning was Teachers' Day, where he took the immense workload involved in his stride and contributed significantly to a vibrant and well-organised college event.
-He was also the assistant-in-charge for the CJ50 Food and Fun Fair concert segment which was organised to commemorate the college's 50th anniversary.</p>
-<p>Throughout his time at Catholic Junior College, Zayne consistently demonstrated
-remarkable resilience and determination.
+Throughout his time at Catholic Junior College, Zayne consistently demonstrated remarkable resilience and determination.
 He showed strong compassion and empathy through his involvement in service learning initiatives, working collaboratively with his classmates to organise and publicise a grocery donation drive in collaboration with Xin Yuan Community Care to benefit disadvantaged elderly individuals.</p>
 <p>“My teachers are one of the&nbsp; reasons behind why I continued to pull
 through the tough days in CJ.
 All my teachers always saw the hope in me and never made me feel discouraged whenever I fumbled certain subjects’